occlum/occlum/README.md

 ## Contributors

 The creators of Occlum project are
-  * Hongliang Tian and Shoumeng Yan from Intel Corporation; and
+  * Hongliang Tian and Shoumeng Yan from Intel Corporation (now work for Ant Financial); and
   * Youren Shen, Yu Chen, and Kang Chen from Tsinghua University.

 This project follows the [all-contributors](https://allcontributors.org) specification.
 Contributions of any kind are welcome!
 We will publish contributing guidelines and accept pull requests after the project gets more stable.